Customize Consent Preferences

 Over the years Valentino has added various ready-to-wear lines, including ones for men, children, the home, and young adults, called Oliver.
 This line was named for one of his pug dogs.
 His labels and designs often have his trademark V incorporated in them and there is a special shade of red that is associated with Valentino.

 Valentino retired in 2008, but his line continued for two seasons under the direction of Alessandra Facchinetti.
-Today the label is designed by Maria Grazia Chiuri and Pier Paolo Piccioli.
+As of 2024, Alessandro Michele was the new Creative Director.

 Written by fuzzylizzie